anagha-google/cloud-composer-setup-foundations/01-modules/01-foundational-setup.md

 ## 1. Pre-requisites

-Create a GCP project inside the folder created.<br>
-You will need administrator privileges to the organization and owner privileges for the project.<br>
+Create a GCP project.
+You will need administrator privileges to the organization and owner privileges for the project for the rest of the modules.<br>
 <br>
 The author's project is called "e2e-demo-indra"<br>
 For the rest of the hands on lab, we will refer to the project as "e2e-demo-indra"<br>